Sand art and play: Festivals and competitions

 From 1989 until 2009, a World Championship in Sand Sculpture was held in Harrison Hot Springs in Harrison, British Columbia, Canada, also known as "Harrisand".
 The competition had solo, double and team categories.
-The world championship was held in Ft.
-Myers, Florida, and other venues for a limited time.
+The world championship was held in Fort Myers, Florida, and other venues for a limited time.
 Other countries hold their own versions of the world championships as it is not possible to get all the people who may qualify in the same place at the same time due to the expense and logistics.

-The world's tallest sand castle was built on Myrtle Beach in South Carolina by Team Sandtastic as part of the 2007 Sun Fun Festival.
+The world's tallest sand castle was built on Myrtle Beach, South Carolina by Team Sandtastic as part of the 2007 Sun Fun Festival.
 The structure was 49.55 feet (15.1 m) high.
 It took 10 days to construct and used 300 truckloads of sand.
 This record was broken in 2019 when a 58-feet tall sand castle was unveiled at Rügen in Germany.
 The tallest-ever sand castle was built by a group of international artists and was constructed with 11,000 tons of sand.

-Since 2003, Bettystown beach, Meath in Ireland has been home to the Irish annual National Sandcastle and Sand Sculpturing competition.
+Since 2003, Bettystown beach in County Meath, Ireland has been home to the Irish annual National Sandcastle and Sand Sculpturing competition.

 In Lappeenranta, Finland, there is an annual tourist sight called the Sandcastle (Hiekkalinna), where a work of art made of sand according to a changing theme is created every year.

 The record for the number of individual sandcastles built in one hour, was set at Scarborough, England, on 18 August 2012.
 Four hundred people constructed 683 castles, with each being two feet wide and high, accompanied by four turrets.

+Sand pagodas

+In southeast Asia sand pagodas are created in order to build Buddhist merit The tradition has been going on since the 1500s.